 PoW is a very energy-consuming method.
-Each miner must run a special program, which basically means calculating difficult mathematical formulae 24/7.
+Each miner must run a special program, which means calculating mathematical formulae 24/7.
 Miners are basically guessing a winning lottery number.
-One of them “wins the lottery” eventually and gets to add the next block.
-This happens in the Bitcoin network every 10 mins by average.
+One of them eventually “wins the lottery” and gets to add the next block.
+This happens in the Bitcoin network every 10 mins on average.

-High energy consumption means also high electricity consumption.
-Mining of Bitcoin uses more electricity than the entire country of Ireland as an example.
+High energy consumption means high electricity consumption.
+Mining of Bitcoin uses more electricity than the entire country of Ireland, as an example.
 When each block is mined, the creator is rewarded with Bitcoins.
-Currently the amount is 12,5 Bitcoins per block, but this gets halved after some years.
-The next halving comes at 2020, when the reward drops to 6,25 Bitcoins per block.
+Currently, the amount is 6,25 bitcoins per block.

-This is also how new Bitcoins come into existence.
-Over time, the inflation gets smaller and smaller and it eventually stops.
+This is also how new bitcoins come into existence.
+Over time, inflation gets smaller and smaller and it eventually stops.
 There will be only 21 million Bitcoins created.
 The last bitcoin is created around the year 2140.

 Above is a picture of an ASIC miner built by Chinese manufacturer Bitmain.
 It’s a specialized computer built only for the mining work.
 Some cryptocurrencies can be also mined with GPU and CPU, but this hasn’t been profitable with Bitcoin in many years.

-The purpose of mining is to create new blocks and new Bitcoins into existence.
+The purpose of mining is to create new blocks and new bitcoins into existence.
 If miners would stop, the whole network would die instantly.
 This is very unlikely, though.
 Even if half of the miners would stop, the rest would benefit greatly by getting a bigger share of the rewards.
-Free market takes care of this.
+The free market takes care of this.

-The block size of Bitcoin blockchain has been a topic of heated debate for many years.
+The block size of the Bitcoin blockchain has been a topic of heated debate for many years.
 Some developers wanted to increase the block size, which would increase the network capacity.
-Eventually this group split from Bitcoin in August of 2017 and created Bitcoin Cash.
+Eventually, this group split from Bitcoin in August of 2017 and created Bitcoin Cash.

 It’s often argued that the whole concept of the Proof of Work is simply outdated.
-The rivalling option called Proof of Stake requires no physical mining machines.
+The rivaling option called Proof of Stake requires no physical mining machines.
 The mining is done virtually and called validating or verifying blocks.